NEU-SNS/voice-assistants-pets25/README.md

 These scripts provide a way to run and observe interactions with both voice and web interfaces in an automated fashion.

-There are also two folders `Amazon Queries` and `Google Queries` containing the queries we used in our experiments for Amazon and Google and Siri.
-(We used the same Google queries for Siri as discussed in the paper).
+There are two folders `Amazon Queries` and `Google Queries` containing the queries we used in our experiments for Amazon and Google and Siri (We used the same Google queries for Siri as discussed in the paper).
+There is also a `Data` folder containing labels gathered from Google's My Ad Center and Amazon's Profile Hub for individual personas that were used to report results in Section 5 of the paper.

 ### Security/Privacy Issues and Ethical Concerns (All badges)